Beacon Hill, Boston: 18th century

 Beacon Street was established in 1708 from a cow path to the Boston Common.
 John Singleton Copley owned land on the south slope for pasture for his cows and farmland.

 In 1787 Charles Bulfinch designed the Massachusetts State House.
-Its construction was completed in 1795, replacing the Old State House in the center of Boston.
+Its construction was completed in 1798, replacing the Old State House in the center of Boston.
+The land, formerly belonging to John Hancock, was chosen because it was higher in elevation than the center of town.

 The Mount Vernon Proprietors group was formed to develop the trimount area, The name trimount later morphed into "Tremont", as in Tremont Street. when by 1780 the city's neighborhoods could no longer meet the needs of the growing number of residents.
 Eighteen and a half or 19 acres of grassland west of the State House was purchased in 1795, most of it from John Singleton Copley.
 The Beacon Hill district's development began when Charles Bulfinch, an architect and planner, laid out the plan for the neighborhood.
 Four years later the hills were leveled, Mount Vernon Street was laid, and mansions were built along it.
 One of the first homes was the Harrison Gray Otis House on Cambridge Street.